PierfrancescoSoffritti/android-youtube-player/README.md

 ### Hosting the chromecast-receiver
 You will be required to host your receiver somewhere, host it where you prefer.
 Firebase free hosting may be a good option, for development.

+---

+For any question feel free to [open an issue on the GitHub repository](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues).